bekk/bekk-christmas/post/thecloud/serverless-containers-with-google-cloud-run.md

 authors:
   - Mikkel Dan-Rognlie
 ---
 Back in april '19 at the _Google Cloud Next_ conference [Cloud Run was released in public beta](https://cloud.google.com/blog/products/serverless/announcing-cloud-run-the-newest-member-of-our-serverless-compute-stack).
 Then a few weeks ago at _Cloud Next_ in London, they [announced Cloud Run as generally available](https://cloud.google.com/blog/products/serverless/knative-based-cloud-run-services-are-ga).
-Enough with the links already!
 So what is Cloud Run?
 It's is a managed compute platform that enables you to run stateless containers accessible via HTTP.
-It is very simple to deploy and run a containerized application.

-It is built upon the open source [Knative](https://knative.dev/) project, and you can choose to run your containers on _Fully Managed Cloud Run_, or in a _Google Kubernetes Engine_ cluster with Cloud Run for [Anthos](https://cloud.google.com/anthos/) on GCP or other places with Anthos on VMware (Anthos is Google's new hybrid/multi-cloud platform).
+It is built upon the open source [Knative](https://knative.dev/) project, and you can choose to run your containers on _Fully Managed Cloud Run_ without worrying about the underlying infrastructure, VMs or clusters.
+This is the true serverless option.
+Or you can deploy to a _Google Kubernetes Engine_ cluster with Cloud Run for [Anthos](https://cloud.google.com/anthos/) on GCP or other places with Anthos on VMware.
+Anthos is Google's new hybrid/multi-cloud platform.
 I'll focus on the fully managed version here.

 ## Fully Managed Cloud Run

-Cloud Run lets you run stateless HTTP-driven containers, without worrying about the underlying infrastructure.
+Cloud Run lets you run stateless HTTP-driven containers without provisioning anything.
 You can focus on writing application code, package a Docker-image with your favourite web stack that listens on `$PORT`, and Cloud Run makes it easy to deploy and automatic handles scaling of your service.
 It abstracts away all the details of a typical Kubernetes deployment 🤯

 It is as easy as `gcloud run deploy SERVICE-NAME --image gcr.io/PROJECT-ID/IMAGE` if you deploy a pre-built Docker image using the [gcloud CLI](https://cloud.google.com/sdk/docs/).
 You can choose whether you want a public endpoint, or a private endpoint that is only accessible from other GCP components with the right role/IAM permissions.
 This makes it suitable for both public APIs or internal microservices/worker processes/asynchronous handling.
 For example by using [Pub/Sub Push subscriptions with delivery to Cloud Run](https://cloud.google.com/run/docs/triggering/pubsub-push).
 I'll come back to building images and options for deploy later 🚀